robulouski/text-spread/README.rst

 A chunk may represent an individual "record".
 Alternatively, a single chunk may contain multiple discrete items of data that need to be split up first (based on a different delimiter).
 Both cases can be accommodated.

-For the sake of terminology, we will say that an input file contains "chunks" of data, separated by a delimiter (specified by the chunk-regex).
+For the sake of consistent terminology, we will say that an input file contains "chunks" of data, separated by a delimiter (specified by the chunk-regex).
 A chunk may contain one or more "items" of data, separated by an item delimiter (item-regex).
 If an item-regex is not specified, it's assumed chunks will only contain a single item of data.

 Chunks may (optionally) contain header data, that applies to every item in the chunk.
 (For example, chunks could consist of items for a particular date, the first line of the chunk being the date, which applies to all items in that chunk.)

+The goal of TextSpread is to provide the ability to parse and extract data from such files by writing a simple YAML configuration file -- instead of having to write/modify bespoke scripts with lots of boilerplate code.

 Quick start